Post

 }

-You may also notice the reason of the no .dynamic section in the dynamic segment error message that we had in the previous chapter.
-It loops through the sh_name of each section entry.
-It is an offset to the string in the String Table.
-Since sh_name is null in all of our section entries, readelf cannot find it.
+You may also notice the reason for the no .dynamic section in the dynamic segment error message that we had in the previous chapter.
+Readelf loops through the sh_name field of each section entry, which is an offset into the String Table.

 LIEF internals